-- 5.8.1 If a student is away from their regular location (e.g. visiting interstate), they should be given an opportunity to take the tests at a school in the student's temporary location. - 5.8.2 Principals of potential host schools are encouraged to facilitate the participation of visiting students. - 5.8.3 Tests should be taken on blank test books provided by the host school. - 5.8.4 Where a student is visiting from interstate, the principal at the host school is responsible for sending the student's test books back to the TAA in the student's home state by registered post (see Section 12 for TAA postal details). - 5.8.5 The student's results will be included in the data set for their home state. - 5.8.6 The student will receive a student report through their own school.
+- 5.8.1 If a student is away from their regular location (e.g. visiting interstate), it may be possible for the student to be given an opportunity to take the tests at a school in the student's temporary location. - 5.8.2 Principals of potential host schools are encouraged to facilitate the participation of visiting students. - 5.8.3 Tests should be taken on blank test books provided by the host school. - 5.8.4 Where a student is visiting from interstate, the principal at the host school is responsible for sending the student's test books back to the TAA in the student's home state/territory by registered post (see Section 12 for TAA postal details). - 5.8.5 The student's results will be included in the data set for their home state/territory. - 5.8.6 The student will receive a student report through their own school.